jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 +export { setup, signToken, hashPassword }
 ```

-First we generate a salt, then pass the salt to the `hash` function, along with the `password`, to generate the hashed password.
+First, we generate a salt, then pass the salt to the `hash` function, along with the `password`, to generate the hashed password.
 Our hashed and salted password is what is stored in the database.

 With the user data ready, we need to write a `createUser` function so that the new user can be saved to the database.